Geotab/mobile-sdk-android/README.md

 ### Overwrite Default Background Service Notification Icon

-To use a custom icon for the background service notification, create a metadata object in your AndroidManifest.xml
+To use a custom icon for the foreground service notification, create a metadata object in your AndroidManifest.xml
 ```kotlin
 <meta-data
     android:name="default_notification_icon"